randomraccoon/g66-pokemon-node/README.md

 ```
 As a user
 When I visit the gym home page
-And there are no Pokemón assigned to the gym
+And there are no Pokémon assigned to the gym
-Then I can select a Pokemón1 from a drop down menu that has all Pokemón names
+Then I can select a Pokémon1 from a drop down menu that has all Pokémon names
-And I can select a Pokemón2 from a drop down menu that has all Pokemón names
+And I can select a Pokémon2 from a drop down menu that has all Pokémon names
 ```

 __#2__

 ```
 When I visit the gym home page
-And there are no Pokemón assigned to the gym
+And there are no Pokémon assigned to the gym
-And I select a Pokemón1 from a drop down menu that has all Pokemón names
+And I select a Pokémon1 from a drop down menu that has all Pokémon names
-And I select a Pokemón2 from a drop down menu that has all Pokemón names
+And I select a Pokémon2 from a drop down menu that has all Pokémon names
-When I click 'Add Pokemón to the Gym'
+When I click 'Add Pokémon to the Gym'
 Then I am redirected to the gym home page
-And I see my Pokemón 'in the gym'
+And I see my Pokémon 'in the gym'
 ```

 __#3__

 ```
 When I visit the gym home page
-And only one Pokemón is 'in the gym'
+And only one Pokémon is 'in the gym'
-Then I see a Pokemón name in the Pokemón1 slot
+Then I see a Pokémon name in the Pokémon1 slot
-And by the Pokemón2 slot I see a dropdown menu with all Pokemón names
+And by the Pokémon2 slot I see a dropdown menu with all Pokémon names
 ```

 __#4__

 ```
 When I visit the gym home page
-And only one Pokemón is 'in the gym'
+And only one Pokémon is 'in the gym'
-And I select a second Pokemón name from a dropdown menu
+And I select a second Pokémon name from a dropdown menu
-And I click the 'Add Pokemón to the Gym' button
+And I click the 'Add Pokémon to the Gym' button
 Then I am redirected to the gym home page
-And I see a Pokemón in the Pokemón1 slot
+And I see a Pokémon in the Pokémon1 slot
-And I see my selected Pokemón in the Pokemón2 slot
+And I see my selected Pokémon in the Pokémon2 slot
 ```

 __#5__

 ```
 When I visit the gym home page
-And only one Pokemón is 'in the gym'
+And only one Pokémon is 'in the gym'
-And I select a second Pokemón name from a dropdown menu
+And I select a second Pokémon name from a dropdown menu
-And that Pokemón is the SAME Pokemón already in a slot
+And that Pokémon is the SAME Pokémon already in a slot
 Then the gym home page is rendered again
 And I a see an error message
 And that error message says
-"A Pokemón cannot fight itself!
-Please choose a different Pokemón!"
+"A Pokémon cannot fight itself!
+Please choose a different Pokémon!"
 And that message is the color red
 ```